Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

  ![Pure Kafka Clients Diagram](purekafkaclients_dark.png)

- __Lightstreamer Kafka Connector Case__ - In contrast, this approach employs the Lightstreamer Kafka Connector as the sole client for the Kafka broker.
+ __Lightstreamer Kafka Connector Case__ - In contrast, this approach employs Lightstreamer Kafka Connector as the sole client for the Kafka broker.
 Similar to the previous case, it consumes all messages produced for the single topic defined in the simulation and distributes them to the multitude of clients requiring message consumption.

  ![Lightstreamer Connector Diagram](lightstreamerconnector_dark.png)